sudheera96/NoteTracker/README.md

   ![](https://raw.githubusercontent.com/sudheera96/NoteTracker/master/docs/itemlist.png)

-- If a user delets a list from an activity then a message will be displayed as "Item is removed."
+- If a user deletes a list from an activity then a message will be displayed as "Item is removed."

  ![](https://raw.githubusercontent.com/sudheera96/NoteTracker/master/docs/After%20Delete.jpeg)